 By July 1, 2021, the City's adopted 2020 UWMP and WSCP was filed with DWR, California State Library, and the County of Orange.
-The City made the WSCP available for public review on its website within 30 days after filing with DWR.
+The City will make the WSCP available for public review on its website no later than 30 days after filing with DWR.